Robinhood Referral Program That Attracted 1 Million Users Before Launch (8 min read)

 - April 2017 – Robinhood raised $110 million at a $1.3 bln valuation from DST Global, Greenoaks Capital, and Thrive Capital.

 - November 2019 – Robinhood expands to the United Kingdom.

 - 29 July 2021 – Robinhood entered Nasdaq Stock Market under a “HOOD” ticker.

-Born with a silver spoon in his mouth
+Where does Vladimir Tenev come from? - Born with a silver spoon in his mouth

 Robinhood's history follows that of many other successful business giants.
 Vladimir Tenev, Robinhood's co-CEO, comes from a well-educated family, with many years of experience in finances.
 Vladimir's parents wanted him to focus on that sector as they found it to be one of the most stable and safe way of making for a living.